Carlos Azpiroz Costa

-Carlos Alfonso Azpiroz Costa, O.P., J.C.D. (born 30 October 1956) is an Argentinian friar of the Order of Preachers, better known as the Dominicans, who serves as a prelate of the Catholic Church.
+Carlos Alfonso Azpiroz Costa, O.P. (born 30 October 1956) is an Argentinian Catholic friar of the Order of Preachers who has served as the Archbishop of Bahia Blanca since 2015.
+He was previously his religious order's superior general from 2001 to 2010.

 Life

 Early life

 Azpiroz was born in Buenos Aires in 1956, the eighth of the 14 children (thirteen boys, one girl) born to Francisco Azpiroz Gil (died 1988) and Nélida Victoria Costa Colombo (died 1976).
 His father was an agricultural engineer who oversaw the large family holdings.
 His father's parents were immigrants from the Navarre region of Spain, while his maternal grandparents had come from Italy.

 As a child, Azpiroz was enrolled at the Colegio Champagnat de Buenos Aires, run by the Marist Brothers, where he completed both his elementary education and his secondary, graduating in 1974.
 He then entered the law school of the Pontifical Catholic University of Argentina (UCA).
 After several years of study, he began to feel a certain restlessness about his future.
 In 1978 he met two professors at the university who were Dominican friars who taught moral theology at the law school.
 Through discussions with them and visits to their houses, he felt called to join their Order.